kycpass/BE-implementation-demo/README.md

 | `/entifyme/getWebhookList`  | `GET`  |   | Get the list of registered webhooks<br> Entifyme URL:`/webhooks`  |
 | `/entifyme/getWebhook`  | `GET`  |   | Get detail of a webhook<br> Entifyme URL:`/webhooks/{webhookId}` |

-Note:
+**Note:**  To know more about the request builder, check `./entifyme/request.js`
-1. To know more about the request builder, check `./entifyme/request.js`
+**Important!!**
-2. Usage of token is restricted to a specific domain (Your client URL).
+Usage of token is restricted to a specific domain (Your client URL).
 This is to prevent someone else using your SDK token to make requests.
 Replace the `REFERRER` with your own client URL in `./entifyme/consts.js`.
 For example, if you want to mount the SDK in www.xyz.com website, generate the token with `{referral: www.xyz.com}`

 ### Webhook registration and receiving payload: